cocos/cocos-docs/en/asset-manager/options.md

 ## Expand Engine

-When you need to extend the loading capabilities of the engine, you can use optional parameters in [Pipeline And Task](pipeline-task.md), [Custom handlers](downloader-parser.md#Custom%20handlers).
+When you need to extend the loading capabilities of the engine, you can use optional parameters in [Pipeline and Task](pipeline-task.md), [Custom handlers](downloader-parser.md#custom-handlers).
 For example:

 ```js
 // Expand pipeline